 There are many traces of Mopane worms found in the Pomongwe Cave.
 These traces show that this dish was born 6000 years ago.
 In particular, this is a portion of good food for your health when it contains many helpful calcium and proteins for your body.

-If you are looking for a quality dessert in Botswana, Madila is a suggestion you should consider.
-It is fermented milk or yogurt with a characteristic sour taste.
-This fantastic dessert recipe is an indispensable part of celebratory events.
+Madila is fermented milk or yogurt with a characteristic sour taste.
+This fantastic dessert is an indispensable part of celebratory events.

 Goat or cow’s milk are the main ingredients that create this food.
 To get Madila, milk should be incubated for more than a month, and after the extraction process, the creamy curds are Madila.
 Previously, this food was processed in a Lekuka (a leather sack).